New Orleans, the Old South & Florida

 Another full day to experience more of this charming city.
-For keen shoppers, Canal Street and the French Quarter offer an extensive array of unique stores and designer boutiques, or why not join our swamp boat ride through the bayous?
+For keen shoppers, Canal Street and the French Quarter offer an extensive array of unique stores and designer boutiques, or why not join an optional excursion on a swamp boat ride through the bayous?

 Drive through the heart of Cajun country to Baton Rouge for an orientation tour, featuring the Governor's Mansion and the State Capitol.
 Then it's on to elegant Natchez, once a thriving port in the golden years of the cotton trade.
 There is a visit to a gracious pre-Civil War home featuring fine collections of period furniture and paintings.
 In the evening, relax at your hotel or play the slots in the nearby casino.

 Drive to Jackson, then through rural Mississippi to Memphis, Tennessee.
-Upon arrival, acquaint yourself with the town during an included orientation tour.
+Upon arrival, acquaint yourself with the city during an included orientation tour.
 For your first night in the 'home of the blues', why not visit one of the famous music clubs on Beale Street?
+Includes Breakfast

 No visit to Memphis would be complete without a trip to the palatial home of the 'King', Elvis Presley.
 Your guided Platinum tour focuses on the splendid garden and the opulent 15,000 square-feet mansion.
 Then head through the fertile farmlands of Tennessee to the 'Capital of Country Music', Nashville.
 The evening is at leisure.